SSbit01/secure-otp-server/README.md

 > It is recommended to configure these externally via a reverse proxy.
 >
 > If you discover a vulnerability, please read the [Security Policy](./SECURITY.md).

+## Use Cases

+- **Passwordless Authentication**: Use OTPs as the primary login method, eliminating the need for passwords.
+- **Credential Verification**: Verify ownership of an email address or phone number during registration or profile updates.
+- **Multi-Factor Authentication (MFA)**: Add an extra layer of security to traditional login flows.
+- **Secure Actions**: Protect sensitive operations (e.g., password resets, high-value transactions) with a temporary verification code.

 ## Features